FRBNY-DSGE/DSGE.jl/README.md

-Generally, the user will want to reoptimize the parameter vector (and consequently, calculate the Hessian at this new mode) every time they conduct posterior sampling:
+Generally, the user will want to reoptimize the parameter vector (and consequently, calculate the Hessian at this new mode) every time they conduct posterior sampling; that is, when:
-- the input data are updated with new observations or revised
+- the input data are updated with a new quarter of observations or revised
 - the model sub-specification is changed
-- the model is derived from an existing model with differing equilibrium conditions or measurement equation.
+- the model is derived from an existing model with different equilibrium conditions or measurement equation.

 This behavior can be controlled more finely.